jomirogit/DetectionOfAntiElitismUsingLLM/README.md

   - **`evaluate_diversity.py`**: Provides functions for evaluating the diversity of datasets.

 ### `scripts/results/`
-- Stores the results of model evaluations, including various metrics and reports generated during the evaluation process.
+- Stores the saved model and a comparison of the gold labels vs the predicted labels

 ### `scripts/generated_data/`
 - Contains generated data used for training and analysis.